 English Department News

-Four exceptional juniors from the English Department have been selected to be 2015-16 Dietrich College of Humanities and Social Sciences Honors Fellows.
-The Honors Fellowship Program – in its second year – is part of the college’s Senior Honors Program and is designed to give students a head start on their thesis development.
+Eleven outstanding juniors have been named 2016-2017 Dietrich College of Humanities and Social Sciences Honors Fellows, including five English Department majors.
+Part of the college’s Senior Honors Program, the Honors Fellowship Program is designed to give students a head start on their thesis development.